hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 ## Considered Options

-* Extend link semantics
-* Foundation Components
+This ADR extends on the decision made in [ADR-0002](../0002-layer-deployments.md) - Layer Level Deployments and provides more design detail, primarily by the enrichment of link semantics.

 ## Decision Outcome

-Chosen option: "Extend link semantics", because it addresses the deciosn drivers best (see below).
+Chosen option: "Extend link semantics", because it addresses the decision drivers best (see below) and aligns with the decision previously made.

 ### Positive Consequences <!-- optional -->